olohmann/azure-hands-on-labs/labs/01_serverless/serverless.md

 - Exercise 3: Add a subscription key to application settings
 - Exercise 4: Test the Azure Function
 - Exercise 5: View blob metadata
+- Exercise 6: Use a Logic App for a custom workflow
+- Exercise 7: Challenge: Build an approval workflow

 Estimated time to complete this lab: **45-60** minutes.